Nightsquid7/JapanTravelersChecklist/README.md

 - Go to tocho in Shinjuku (Tokyo metropolitan government building, free access to 45th floor and nice view)
 - Sky tree
 - Go to Akihabara -> vintage video game stores and anime culture
 - Go to Ueno park
+- Yanaka Ginza (shopping street, cemetery)
 - Shinjuku golden Gai for drinking
 - Ikebukuro for Station
 - Harajuku for Fancy buildings (Gucci, designer stuff) and unique Harajuku culture / fashion (usually can see people in Harajuku clothes)